ererdewubudesi/NLP_Applications-Reading_List/README.md

 # NLP_Applications-Reading_List
-A reading list about NLP Applications(especially in linguistics and culture study).
+A reading list about NLP Applications(especially in linguistics and cultural studies).